WANdisco/wandisco-documentation-ldm/docs/installation.md

   * Ability to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
   * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the HDFS superuser must be available on the Linux host.

-#### Hive Migrator Prerequisites
+#### HiveMigrator Prerequisites

-If you want to use the Hive Migrator component for LiveData Migrator, ensure the following prerequisites are met:
+If you want to use the HiveMigrator component for LiveData Migrator, ensure the following prerequisites are met:

-  * Hive must be present on the cluster.
+* The Hive service must be present on the cluster.
 * SSH/CLI access to the cluster.
-  * The Hive keytab and Principal.
+* If Kerberos is enabled on the cluster, access to the Hive service keytab and principal.

 ### Machine specification